devleaks/golfleague/common/docs/guide/intro.md

 The web application has 2 sides run on the same computer server but accessed by two different URLs.

-The first side is for managing the league: Creating competitions, confirming registration, preparing flight start lists, and reporting scores.
+  1. The first side is for managing the league: Creating competitions, confirming registrations, preparing flight start lists, and reporting scores.
+     It is mainly used by organizers.

-The second side is for golfers, to view league news and calendars of competitions, register to competitions, print custom scorecards, and view scoreboards.
+  2. The second side is for golfers, to view league news and calendars of competitions, register to competitions, print custom scorecards, and view scoreboards.
+     It is used by golfers.